WEEK 28

 BEST EPISODE THIS WEEK:

 I wanted to give this to Quantico, for what was an excellent and unique story about the use of fake news and the hidden agendas behind it.
-But I feel the procedural element has taken something away from its mystery, and the characters being out of harmony didn't quite work for me.
+But I feel the procedural element has taken something away from its mystery, and the characters being out of harmony didn't quite work for me."Dead Man's Tale" by Elementary was also a solid contender, and for a plot more wavy than the seas its pirates roamed it might have made this spot but for including Shinwell.
+So I can only really fall back to one show: NCIS LA with "767".

 It did everything I feel a plane-centric episode should do: it utilised more locations than just the aisles, toilets and cargo hold, it wasn't this secret mission that had to be kept secret and thus didn't keep its agenda secret from passengers, bringing them and the staff into action at appropriate times.
 It was also funny and that final scene with Hetty, Sam and Callen felt like the right way to cap - and I will repeat the terrible pun - a very turbulent year.